Blackmores ISO Consultancy Service: The creators of isology®

 So how should you assess the risks in your workplace?
 HSE guidance promoted the following:

-5 Step Approach to Hazard Identification and Risk Assessment:
+5 Step Approach to Hazard Identification and Risk Assessment (HIRA):

 Step 1: Look for Hazards